glennmusa/mock-spacestation/README.md

 ## Synch the trials directory

-Once you're on the Spacestation, any files or directories that make their way to the `/home/azureuser/trials` directory will be synched to the Groundstation at 2 megabits per second every 5 minutes as seen in [scripts/configureSource.sh](scripts/configureSource.sh):
+Once you're on the Spacestation, any files or directories that make their way to the `/home/azureuser/trials` directory will be synched to the Groundstation at 2 megabits per second every 5 minutes:

 _an image showing the spacestation directory_